Nepsha1986/gift/src/content/gifts/en-us/massage-salon-visit.md

 ---
-title: A Visit to a Massage Salon
+title: "A Visit to a Massage Salon"
-description: Gift them relaxation and rejuvenation with a soothing massage experience.
+description: "Rejuvenating Gift for a Special Woman"
-date: '2023-09-17'
+date: "2023-09-17"
-thumbnail: ../../img/gifts/massage.jpeg
+thumbnail: "../../img/gifts/massage.jpeg"
 category: "for-women"
 featured: true
 ---